What is a Data Warehouse?

 - Data security: Ensures data is secure and cannot be accessed by unauthorized entities.

-- Metadata: Details information about the structure and content of the data to make the information easier to manage.
+- Metadata: Details information about the to make the information easier to manage.

 There are three main types of data warehouse architecture: single-tier, two-tier, and three-tier.